The PRIORITY APPLICATION DEADLINE for courses with fees $1,000 or greater is: March 29.

 JANUARY TERM TRAVEL COURSES

-First, it is important to understand that these are classes, not tours, that Loras College is not a travel agency, and that the college does not seek to make a profit from these trips.
+It is important to understand that these are college courses, not tours!
 Participation in pre-departure meetings and all aspects of the course are mandatory except where specifically indicated as optional.
-Second, it is important to know that policies and expectations are necessarily somewhat different from those on campus as outlined below and in the Participation Agreement.
+Policies and expectations are somewhat different from those on campus as outlined in the Participation Agreement.

-In the end, virtually all students find these experiences very worthwhile and enthusiastically recommend them to other students but you need to be aware of the special nature of study away courses.
+Virtually all students find these experiences very worthwhile and enthusiastically recommend them to other students.
+Please be aware of the special nature of study away courses.
 As participants in an intensive course, you need to be prepared for a highly structured experience with demanding assignments and a minimum of free time.
 You also must be prepared to approach new cultures and circumstances (including those within the United States) with an open mind.

 These are courses that require intensive assignments related to the course topic.
 Itineraries will also be determined by the course, not by what sites might be popular with tourists.
 Therefore, you should select a course based on the course topic, and not simply the destination location or country(s).